“John delights in and is thoroughly devoted to writing and to books. He is my kind of person.” – Louise Erdrich

 John Freeman is an editor and literary curator of the highest order, author of cultural commentary, and intrepid poet.

-John’s work includes Tales of Two Cities (2015), hailed as “a bristling portrayal of New York in the tradition of Jacob Riis” by Guernica, an anthology of new writing about inequality in New York City today.
+John’s work includes two anthologies discussing economic inequalities in America, Tales of Two Americas (2017) and Tales of Two Cities (2015), which was hailed as “a bristling portrayal of New York in the tradition of Jacob Riis” by Guernica.
 John’s authored books include How to Read a Novelist (2013) — a collection of 55 deeply informed and closely observed encounters with exceptional novelists — from Haruki Murakami to Edwidge Danticat to Jonathan Franzen, and The Tyranny of E-mail (2011), which considers the consequences of lives spent in an over-stimulated environment of media and communication saturation.
 Maps is John Freeman’s debut collection of poetry from Copper Canyon Press (Fall 2017).

 John Freeman is the editor of Freeman’s — a literary biannual anthology of new writing in fiction, nonfiction and poetry, each issue orbiting around a single theme: Arrival, Family, Home, etc. — and executive editor of the online literary news source, Literary Hub.

 John’s work has been translated into more than twenty languages and has appeared in The New Yorker, The New York Times, The Wall Street Journal, The Los Angeles Times, The Paris Review, and The Guardian (London).
 In 2007, Freeman won the James Patterson Pageturner Award for his work as the president of the National Book Critics Circle.
 The former editor of Granta, John teaches writing at The New School and is Writer in Residence at New York University.